FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Pitsis et al. (2019)~\cite{pitsisEfficientConvolutionalNeural2019} proposed an FPGA-based CNN accelerator for computing data obtained in deep space onboard a satellite.
-This accelerator was implemented on the Quad-FPGA Daughter Board (QFDB), which features four Xilinx Zynq Ultrascale+ FPGAs and is utilized in the ESA Euclid deep space mission \cite{raccaEuclidMissionDesign2016,mellierUnveilingDarkUniverse2018}.
-Several compression methods were employed to reduce this accelerator memory footprint and successfully implement it in the FPGA.
-These methods included weight pruning, quantization, and weight clustering, which reduced model size from 173 MB to 11 MB, representing a factor of x16 compression.
+\phantomsection \textbf{Pitsis et al. (2019)~\cite{pitsisEfficientConvolutionalNeural2019}} proposed a CNN-based accelerator to estimate galaxy redshift, which is a prerequisite for calculating the acceleration of the universe.
+They implemented this accelerator on the Quad-FPGA Daughter-Board (QFDB) and evaluated it using simulated spectroscopic measurements from the ESA Euclid deep-space mission~\cite{raccaEuclidMissionDesign2016}.
+To deploy the CNN algorithm~\cite{stivaktakisConvolutionalNeuralNetworks2020} on board, they reduced its memory footprint through weight pruning, quantization, and weight clustering.
+These techniques reduced the model size from 173 MB to 11 MB, corresponding to a 16x compression factor.

-A dataset comprising estimated data measurements corresponding to continuous redshifts~\cite{stivaktakisConvolutionalNeuralNetworks2020} was created to train and evaluate said system.
-Experimental results shows that the system computes 4334 signals per second while consuming a maximum of 109 Joules.
-Compared to the performance of an Nvidia Quadro P1000 GPU, two QFDBs in parallel achieve a throughput that is 1.23 times better, consume 5 times less energy, and exhibit one order of magnitude lower latency.
-Furthermore, the system reached 416 GFLOPS/s, with a classification accuracy of 99\%.
+This system computed 4334 signals per second while consuming a maximum of 109 Joules.
+Compared with an Nvidia Quadro P1000 GPU, two QFDBs operating in parallel achieved 1.23x higher throughput, consumed 5x less energy, and exhibited one order of magnitude lower latency.
+Furthermore, the system achieved 416 GFLOPS/s and 99\% classification accuracy.